First, we load the required data sets and packages:

 ## 1850 497853 6051109

-For a better understating we plot the generated grid points.
+For better understating, we plot the generated grid points.

 plot(grid_east_germany, asp = 1)

-As our grid is an object of class data.frame
+Since our grid is an object of the class data.frame

 ,